 Every Philosophy Today speaker presents a public talk and also conducts a professional colloquium for UA’s philosophy faculty and majors.
 Most of these distinguished scholars also teach a class while on campus, giving advanced seminar students the opportunity to address questions and objections to a prominent philosopher whose work they have studied.

-For further information about the Philosophy Today Speaker Series, contact the department by phone at (205) 348-5942 or visit the Philosophy Today Facebook page.
+For further information about the Philosophy Today Speaker Series, contact the department by phone at (205) 348-5942 or email the department secretary at email@example.com.

 UA alumnus Louis W. Perry inspired the recording the Philosophy Today public lectures.
 Mr. Perry’s generous and ongoing support of the series has made possible the recording of most public lectures, beginning with Ernest Sosa’s address in April 2008.